Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Firstly, set up an online giving page where you can receive donations.
 There are many providers available - Church of England has a helpful list of recommendations to help you get started.

 Once you have set up an online page that best suits your needs, encourage people to give.
 Have a strong fundraising message that sits alongside your page, telling people why you need support.
 Make sure a link to the giving page is visible on your website.
-Then promote your giving page to your communities through social media, posters, QR codes, events and word of mouth.
+Then promote your giving page to your communities through social media, posters, QR codes, events, and word of mouth.

 Firstly, choose a provider that best suits your needs.
 There are a variety available, with different features and functionalities.
 The Church of England has a list of recommended providers.

-When choosing a provider, consider costs, functionality and whether your diocese recommends or has a partnership with a particular provider.
+When choosing a provider, consider costs, functionality, and whether your diocese recommends or has a partnership with a particular provider.
 It can also be helpful to ask for recommendations from other churches or local organisations.

 Once you have chosen your provider, use the steps on their site to set up your online giving page.

-You may need to prove your charitable status when setting up an online giving page if you are a church with Excepted Charitable Status.
-To do this use your Gift Aid reference number from HMRC, or download a certificate from your ‘A Church Near You’ profile.
+You may need to prove your charitable status when setting up an online giving page if you are a church with an Excepted Charitable Status.
+To do this, use your Gift Aid reference number from HMRC, or download a certificate from your ‘A Church Near You’ profile.
 You can do this by clicking 'more information' on the left menu, then 'download certificate' at the bottom of the page.

 Use all routes possible to promote your giving page: